ajan890/Notes/LING 1/Week 1.md

 ## What is Language?

 <strong>Language</strong> is a tool for human communication, as well as a form of knowledge.<br>
 * A large portion of language occurs in the subconscious.
-Part of the course is to make you aware of some of the subconsious parts.<br>
+Part of the course is to make you aware of some of the subconscious parts.<br>
-  * For example, you subconsciously understand other people are trying to say to you.
+  * For example, you subconsciously understand what other people are trying to say to you.
 You cannot hear it, and choose not to understand it, if you know the language.<br>
   * Language is a type of knowledge that converts symbols (visual), sound (auditory), or even feelings (eg. Braille) into concepts and ideas.<br>

 ### What does it mean to "know" a language?